bbc/sqs-producer/README.md

 npm install sqs-producer
 ```

-### Node Version
+### Node version

 We will only support Node versions that are actively or security supported by the Node team.
-If you are still using an Node 14, please use a version of this library before the v3.2.1 release, if you are using Node 16, please use a version before the v3.3.0 release.
+You can find the list of versions that are actively supported [here](https://nodejs.org/en/about/releases/).

 ## Documentation